repology/repology-updater/README.md

 | PyPi                             | ✔       |         |       | ✔   |         |          |
 | SlackBuilds                      |         | ✔       | ✔     | ✔   |         | ✔        |
 | YACP                             |         |         |       |     |         |          |

+(1) Gentoo support is not complete, complex cases like condional downloads and licenses are ignored for now.

 ## Reading the report